 - Other experts, depending on how your injuries occurred

-We cover the costs to find and work with these experts as needed for your case.
+We cover the costs to find and work with these experts as needed for your injury settlement case.

 We will also pay the upfront costs of building a case and taking it in front of a judge.
 This process takes time and can require several staff members to work on it.

-Our firm will pay any necessary fees and other immediate costs of preparing the case for trial and the trial itself.
+Our firm will advance any necessary fees and other immediate costs of preparing the case for trial and the trial itself.

-Since our attorneys work based on contingency fees, you do not have to worry about writing a check and paying us or giving us credit card information.
-We are only paid if we recover an insurance settlement or court award in your case.
+Since our personal injury attorneys work based on contingency fee agreements, you do not have to worry about writing a check and paying or giving us credit card information.
+We get paid only if we recover an insurance settlement or court award in your case.

 When the time comes, the liable party sends the payout to your attorney instead of directly to you.
 To get the money to you, we then follow these steps:

 - Our firm deposits the check in a special account.